openfaas/workshop/lab7.md

 * Update your `issue-bot/requirements.txt` file and add a line for `PyGithub`

-* Open `issue-bot/handler.py` and update the code with:
+* Open `issue-bot/handler.py` and replace the code with this:

 ```python
 import requests, json, os, sys